Granigan/cybersecuritybase-project/README.md

 #### Problem
 Allows password reset with knowledge-based answers.
 #### Example
-Finding out the birth month is often trivial through e.g. Google search.
-All our default users happened to be born in January.
+Choose one of the usernames from the message lists, then follow the Forget password? link and start testing months until you find a match. *All our default users happened to be born in January.* In real life, finding out the birth month is often trivial through e.g. Google search.
 #### Solution
 Remove any knowledge-based reset, and require e.g. email confirmation for resetting the password.